DeanFac/facultyhandbook/index.md

 Block Years are periods during which an employee can avail CPDA or LTC benefits.
 These blocks are fixed periods decided by the Government of India.
 The starting date of a specific block has no relationship to the employee's joining date.
 Consequently, the employee's joining date will proportionally affect the extent to which he/she can avail the benefits during that block.
 Please see examples below. <br>

-Example 1 - Faculty are given 3 Lakhs CPDA for every 3-year block.
+Case 1 - Faculty are given 3 Lakhs CPDA for every 3-year block.
 Suppose that one such 3-year block is from Jan 1st 2021 to December 31st 2023.
 If a faculty joins the institute in June 2022, then he/she receives only 1.5 Lakhs for that block.
 Subsequent blocks will have 3 Lakhs. <br>
+**Current block year for CPDA- {{ site.data.variables.cpda_block }}**

-Example 2 - Employees can avail LTC for two hometown trips in a 4-year block.
+Case 2 - Employees can avail LTC for two hometown trips in a 4-year block.
 They can only do this once in every two-year sub-block.
 Suppose that one such 4-year block is from Jan 1st 2021 to December 31st 2024.
-If a faculty did not avail this in the first sub-block (2021 and 2022), he/she can only travel once to his/her hometown in either 2023 or 2024.
+If a faculty did not avail this in the first sub-block (2021 and 2022), he/she can only travel once to his/her hometown in either 2023 or 2024.<br>
+**Current block year for LTC- {{ site.data.variables.ltc_block }}**